paulrobertlloyd/paulrobertlloyd-v3/src/collections/_talks/2017-06-30-patterns_day.md

     With Brazil's vast and unpopulated interior as their canvas, Costa and Niemeyer set to work, and used some of these ideas as the basis for their new city.
 - format: jpg
   notes: |
     From Brazil's barren central plateau, a new city emerged.

-    And boy, what a city!
+And wow, what a city!

     With Costa's logical plan and Niemeyer's distinctive buildings, Brasília is now considered a definitive example of 20th century modernist urban planning, and the city received UNESCO World Heritage status in 1987.
 - format: jpg